makortel/cmssw/HeterogeneousCore/CUDACore/README.md

   // returned by CUDAScopedContextAcquire::stream()
   gpuAlgo.makeAsync(inputData, ctx.stream());

-  // Passes the current device and CUDA stream to produce()
-  // Feels a bit silly, and will hopefully get improved in the future ctxTmp_ = ctx.toToken();

   // Destructor of ctx queues a callback to the CUDA stream notifying
-  // waitingTaskHolder when the queued asynchronous work has finished }
+  // waitingTaskHolder when the queued asynchronous work has finished,
+  // and saves the device and CUDA stream to ctxState_ }

 // Called after the asynchronous work has finished void ProducerInputOutputCUDA::produce(edm::Event& iEvent, edm::EventSetup& iSetup) {
-  // Sets again the current device, uses the CUDA stream created in the acquire() CUDAScopedContextProduce ctx{std::move(ctxTmp_)};
+  // Sets again the current device, uses the CUDA stream created in the acquire() CUDAScopedContextProduce ctx{ctxState_};

   // Now getResult() returns data in GPU memory that is passed to the
   // constructor of OutputData.
 CUDAScopedContextProduce::emplace() wraps the